specialunderwear/seo-ville-slugger/README.rst

 2. The SEO people your customer has hired.

 This storage backend stores files named after their hash value and adds a symlink with the original name.
-No duplication and you SEO your heart out.
+No duplication and you can SEO your heart out.

 Usage
 =====